stitakis/ArchElekt/Slides/SystemUnavalaible.md

 📈 Usage Spike caused by customers

 Transcript:
-Also, the team mentioned customer usage spikes as the route cause of the performance problems.
+The team mentioned customer usage spikes as the route cause of the performance problems.
 Might be although we don't know as we don't have any evidences.

 Characteristics: Elasticity